tetrixdev/tetrix/README.md

 ## Installation

-Installing Tetrix on a fresh Laravel project is super simple.
-First require this package:
+To start using Tetrix in your Laravel project, first require this package:

 ```bash
 composer require tetrix/tetrix
 ```

+Below you can find two ways to install the necessary npm packages and include the Tetrix CSS and JS files in your project.

-#### Automatic setup of Tetrix NPM packages (recommended)
+### Automatic setup of Tetrix NPM packages (recommended)

 Tetrix will automatically install the necessary npm packages and run the necessary commands to get you up and running.
 You can run the following command: